Daimler could exit EADS if BAE merger succeeds

-FRANKFURT, Sept 13 (Reuters) - Should ongoing talks between EADS and British peer BAE Systems lead to a merger, the Franco-German shareholder pact that ensures a delicate balance of power at the Airbus parent could be dissolved, part-owner Daimler said on Thursday.
+FRANKFURT (Reuters) - Should ongoing talks between EADS EAD.PA and British peer BAE Systems (BAES.L) lead to a merger, the Franco-German shareholder pact that ensures a delicate balance of power at the Airbus parent could be dissolved, part-owner Daimler (DAIGn.DE) said on Thursday.

 This would open up the possibility for Daimler to finally exit its stakeholding in EADS, a spokesman for the German automotive group said in a statement.